If you've spotted "AMEX/DSNB" on your credit report and had no idea what it was, you're not alone.

 How long does a negative AMEX/DSNB entry stay on your report?

 Negative information generally stays on your credit report for seven years from the date of the original delinquency.
+After that window, the entry must be removed under the FCRA.

 Building positive credit to offset a negative mark